yemi2favours/m2pi.ca/content/home/about.md

 decision-making similarly requires expertise in modeling, computation, statistics, optimization (mathematical sciences).
 Studies by Deloitte have revealed the enormous impact the mathematical sciences have on the UK Economy and the Dutch Economy.
-Goals for the Math<sup>Industry</sup> include economic stimulation during and after the COVID-19 pandemic, placement of recent mathematical science PhDs into jobs in western Canada, and an ongoing improvement to Canada’s Business Enterprise Research and Development capacity.
+Goals for the <em>Math<sup>Industry</sup></em> include economic stimulation during and after the COVID-19 pandemic, placement of recent mathematical science PhDs into jobs in western Canada, and an ongoing improvement to Canada’s Business Enterprise Research and Development capacity.

 ## The Plan
-The Pacific Institute for the Mathematical Sciences (PIMS) and partners are offering a rapid response program to train and place young mathematical scientists into jobs in important industry sectors in western Canada (agrifood, energy, forestry, health care, mining).
+The Pacific Institute for the Mathematical Sciences (PIMS) and partners are offering a virtual rapid response program to train and place young mathematical scientists into jobs in important industry sectors in western Canada (agrifood, energy, forestry, health care, mining).
 This program will start with a training bootcamp (software best practices, business, communications, project